hashicorp/terraform/website/source/docs/providers/scaleway/index.html.markdown

 page_title: "Provider: Scaleway"
 sidebar_current: "docs-scaleway-index"
 description: |-
-  The Docker provider is used to interact with Docker containers and images.
+  The Scaleway provider is used to interact with Scaleway ARM cloud provider.
 ---

 # Scaleway Provider